marcojakob/code.makery.ch/collections/library/html-css-en-part1.md

 ## Our Tools

-For web development, we need two programs: an <abbr data-toggle="tooltip" title="Normal text editor or a Code-Editor">editor</abbr> to create the files for the website and a <abbr data-toggle="tooltip" title="For example, Internet Explorer, Firefox, Safari, or Chrome">browser</abbr> to view and test our website.
+For web development, you need two programs: an <abbr data-toggle="tooltip" title="Normal text editor or a Code-Editor">editor</abbr> to create the files for the website and a <abbr data-toggle="tooltip" title="For example, Internet Explorer, Firefox, Safari, or Chrome">browser</abbr> to view and test your website.

 ### Editor

 For creating web pages a normal text editor would be sufficient.
-But there are editors that greatly simplify our work in programming.
+But there are editors that greatly simplify your programming work.
 Therefore, I recommend that you use with a modern code editor.

 ![Brackets Editor](/assets/library/html-css/part1/brackets-editor-screenshot.png)